-- The Foundation is looking for projects that will result in 'new' information, treatments, or tools that will result in a change in practice.
-The board rarely funds projects that are focused on sharing current information with parents or caregivers (parent or provider educational programs). - Laboratory studies are funded occasionally.
-However, they expect that the basic science is a preliminary step required to support a clinical trial and that a clinical study will follow shortly after the funded project is completed.
+Note that the Foundation is looking for projects that will result in 'new' information, treatments or tools that will result in a change in practice.
+The board rarely funds projects that are focused on sharing current information with parents or caregivers (parent or provider educational programs).